2b-t/realsense-ros2-docker/ReadMe.md

 ```

 ### 1.1 Installation from Debian packages
-The relevant packages for most distributions can be installed from Debian packages.
-This is significantly simpler and less error prone but corresponding Debian packages might not be available for all Ubuntu versions.
-The corresponding Dockerfile can be found below.
+The relevant packages for `amd64` and most distributions can be installed from Debian packages.
+This is significantly simpler and less error prone than a full compilation from source but corresponding Debian packages might not be available for all Ubuntu versions and are sadly currently not available for `arm64`. **In the case of an `arm64` architecture you will have to go for a compilation from source as described in the next section.** The corresponding Dockerfile for `amd64` can be found below.
 It is based on the installation guides for [`librealsense`](https://github.com/IntelRealSense/librealsense/blob/master/doc/distribution_linux.md#installing-the-packages) and [its ROS wrapper](https://github.com/IntelRealSense/realsense-ros/tree/ros2-beta).

 ```Dockerfile
 FROM ros:humble-perception